MicrosoftDocs/windows-dev-docs/hub/apps/develop/widgets/implement-widget-provider-cs.md

 ## Testing your widget provider

+Make sure you have selected the architecture that matches your development machine from the **Solution Platforms** drop-down, for example "x64".
 In **Solution Explorer**, right-click your solution and select **Build Solution**.
 Once this is done, right-click your **ExampleWidgetProviderPackage** and select **Deploy**.
 In the current release, the only supported widget host is the Widgets Board.
 To see the widgets you will need to open the Widgets Board and select **Add widgets** in the top right.
 Scroll to the bottom of the available widgets and you should see the mock **Weather Widget** and **Microsoft Counting Widget** that were created in this tutorial.
 Click on the widgets to pin them to your widgets board and test their functionality.